-Three students selected as Summer Tieger Fellows in Public Affairs Communications
+Sarah Geary selected as summer Tieger Fellow in Public Affairs Communications

-The University of Georgia’s Grady College of Journalism and Mass Communication announced the selection of three new Tieger Fellows for the summer of 2019: Maggie Cavalenes, Carter Chapman and Austin Gibbons.
-The Tieger Fellowship supports the mission of the College’s first-in-the-nation Public Affairs Communications (PAC) Program by providing students the opportunity to apply skills learned in the […] learn more
+The University of Georgia Grady College of Journalism and Mass Communication announced the selection of a new Tieger Fellow for the summer of 2020 — Sarah Geary.
+The Tieger Fellowship supports the mission of the College’s first-in-the-nation Public Affairs Communications (PAC) Program by promoting PAC’s unique existence.
+The PAC program provides students with practical training […] learn more

 Grady College Conversations podcast: Heather Adams (ABJ ’98)